 You may also be wondering about whether Gamma Knife radiosurgery can be used in addition to other radiation treatments, such as whole-brain radiation therapy.
 Gamma Knife is an option for patients whose conditions have not responded to other radiation treatments or if those treatments have reached the maximum allowable radiation dose.

 The reason Gamma Knife can be repeated is because of its highly focused nature.
-When you undergo Gamma Knife treatment, your doctor is able to limit radiation exposure to the surrounding tissues, decreasing the overall radiation burden on your body.
+When you undergo this treatment, your doctor is able to limit radiation exposure to the surrounding tissues, decreasing the overall radiation burden on your body.
 This is also why you can expect to experience milder side effects following Gamma Knife radiosurgery as compared to other forms of radiation therapy.

 There are many conditions that can be treated using Gamma Knife radiosurgery.
 Sometimes Gamma Knife is the only procedure required, but it can also be used as an adjunct therapy in combination with another approach, such as surgery.
 Some conditions commonly treated with Gamma Knife include: